Weldmicheal/ttm4175/a1/lab-a1.md

 ### Task

 Download a jar, add it to the design-time classpath, but forget it on the runtime classpath.
-Whatt happens?
+What happens?

 http://codingbat.com